typeorm/typeorm/docs/migrations.md

 ## DataSoure option

-If you need to run/revert your migrations use the `-d` (alias for `--dataSource`) and pass the path to the file where your DataSource instance is defined as an argument
+If you need to run/revert/generate/show your migrations use the `-d` (alias for `--dataSource`) and pass the path to the file where your DataSource instance is defined as an argument

 ```
-typeorm -d <your-dataSource-path> migration:{run|revert}
+typeorm -d <your-data-source-path> migration:{run|revert}
 ```

 ## Timestamp option